 Was that statement just a joke without philosophical or even psychological content?
 If yes, then I may be wrong to get on my high horse.
 Perhaps the entire article is a joke.
-Stuart Jeffries may have written it while under the influence of nitrous oxide.
+Indeed Stuart Jeffries might have written it while under the influence of nitrous oxide.

 I myself have taken (psychoactive) drugs.
 I came to realise that what I produced under the influence of such drugs seemed to be good – or sometimes even great/original – at the time; though rarely the morning after!

 With cannabis and LSD/mushrooms, I found I could improvise easily and write poems and philosophise.
 However, I couldn't be bothered with form and construction.
 It was quite literally all “free improvisation” (i.e., not just when it came to music).
 Sometimes it was okay.
 Often it wasn't.
 Under the influence I didn't have the discipline to compose a musical piece on paper.
 I never wrote a poem or a philosophy piece which was both structured and detailed either.
 Nonetheless, I'm still sure - even today - that I had some insights.
 Drugs also helped me “look at things in a different way”.
 Again, sometimes these insights were exaggerated while under the influence; though that wasn't always the case.

 As for amphetamines, they proved to be the most constructive or effective for me personally.
 That was in the simple sense that when I was under the influence of amphetamines I could indeed be bothered with form and detail.
 In other words, I could concentrate on a single issue (or subject) and analyse it.